VEINHORN/pgdocs/docs/commands.md

 ## Backup

 Back ups metadata from your PostgreSQL database and saves it using one of the formats: _YAML_ or _JSON_.

+## Show

+Show description for database objects such as schema/table/column.